Connect With Us

 The Second Home Mortgage Application Process

 Lenders scrutinize second home applications more carefully than primary residence loans.
-They want assurance you can afford both properties comfortably, even during economic downturns.
+They want assurance that you can afford both properties comfortably, even during economic downturns.
+Be prepared to answer a lot of questions.

 Shopping for Second Home Mortgage Rates